How to Embrace Your Albanian-American Heritage

 4. Explore Albanian Cuisine

 If you’re unsure about your cooking skills, host a family cooking day or attend a local food festival.
-Many classic recipes are available on YouTube or in diaspora-published cookbooks, which you can get off Amazon.
+Many classic recipes are available on YouTube or in diaspora-published cookbooks, which you can get from Amazon.

 5. Watch Albanian TV and Media

-6. Engage with Cultural Organizations
+6. Engage with Cultural Organisations

 Getting involved also allows you to meet others with similar backgrounds and actively contribute to the preservation of Albanian culture in North America.

-7. Appreciate Traditional Arts and Music
+7. Appreciate Traditional Arts and Crafts

 8. Visit Albania